 About being mommies.

-Or being a product of mommies.
+Or is a product of mommies.

 Or knowing mommies really well.

 First of all, I want to tell you that I am friends with some of the cast members this year.